mgpluscss/mgplus/readme.md

 * Lightweight and many components implemented
 * Reponsive and mobile first design
 * Sass sources could be extended or composed for your custom needs
-* JS plugins to interact with some component (optional and no custom js code is required)
+* Optional: use js plugins to interact with some component, it's straightforward: you don't have to run any custom js code in your website
-* Components could be integrated easily in php, react, angular, it is just html markups
+* Components are juste html markups, it could be integrated easily in any web framework like php, react, vue or angular

 #### Features